avecris/Elk-Project/README.md

 - Web 2: 10.0.0.6

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- FileBeat collects log files from the machine it runs on.
+An example of a type of log file is system logs, which contain information about changes made to the operating system)  While MetricBeat collects system metric data.
+This is data concerning the OS, such as OS disk usage, memory usage, CPU usage, etcetera.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the Playbook files to /etc/ansible.
-- Update the _____ file to include...
+- Update the hosts field of the playbook files to tell Ansible which groups of host machines to run the playbook on
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://<IP address of your Elk Server>/app/5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._